waffle-iron/docs-rackspace/style-guide/m-z-style-guidelines.md

 - Create succinct, meaningful, descriptive titles and headings, and place the most important words first.

-  - If possible, limit titles to 60 characters for legibility in the TOC pane.
+  - If possible, limit titles and headings to 60 characters for legibility in the TOC pane.

   - Ensure that each title and heading are unique within a given content set.

-  - Consider that headings are written within the context of the content set in which they are presented.
+  - Consider that titles and headings are written within the context of the content set in which they are presented.
 Therefore, you can usually omit "context-setting" terms.
-For example, if the content set is about servers, you can usually omit "for servers" from the heading.
+For example, if the content set is about servers, you can usually omit "for servers" from the title or heading.
+(For example, "Attach a network to a server" can be shortened to "Attach a network" with no loss of clarity.)

 - Avoid "telegraphic" language (in which omitted items, such as articles, can make text cryptic).
 Include articles, prepositions, and punctuation as needed for clarity.
 However, avoid using an article (*a*, *an*, or *the*) as the first word.